haskell/cabal/doc/cabal-package-description-file.rst

    source control systems this involves specifying a tag, id or hash of some form and perhaps a branch.

-As an example here are the repositories for the Cabal library.
+As an example, here are the repositories for the Cabal library.
 Note that the ``this`` kind of repository specifies a tag.

 ::